 You can view your Message Center by logging into MyLaurelRidge >> SIS >> Student Center >> Message Center.

-I need to correct or add Laurel Ridge CC to my FAFSA.
+I need to correct or add Laurel Ridge to my FAFSA.
 How do I do that?

 Most of the questions on the FAFSA® form want to know your situation as of the day you sign the application.
 However, there are some instances in which you’ll want to (or be required to) change the information you reported.
-You can view all the types of corrections here.
+You can view all the types of corrections by clicking the related link.

 If you just need to add Laurel Ridge CC to your FAFSA, our school code is: 008659

-I have documents on my To Do List.
+I have items on my To Do List.
 How do I submit those?

 How do I know if my Financial Aid covers all my tuition?
 And how do I apply it?

 You will need to go to your Account Inquiry page to see the aid versus charges.
 You can view your Account Inquiry by logging into MyLaurelRidge >> SIS >> Student Center >> Account Inquiry>>Yellow Bar.